 The following is information that will explain your legal obligations with regard to the filing of a crash/accident report:

-(a) The operator of a motor vehicle involved in an accident whereby a person is injured or whereby there is total damage to all property to the extent of $3,000.00 or more shall make a written report concerning the accident to the commissioner of motor vehicles on forms furnished by the commissioner.
-The written report shall be mailed to the commissioner within seventy-two hours after the accident.
-The commissioner may require further facts concerning the accident to be provided upon forms furnished by him or her.
+- The operator of a motor vehicle involved in an accident whereby a person is injured or whereby there is total damage to all property to the extent of $3,000.00 or more shall make a written report concerning the accident to the Commissioner of Motor Vehicles on forms furnished by the Commissioner.
+The written report shall be mailed to the Commissioner within 72 hours after the accident.
+The Commissioner may require further facts concerning the accident to be provided upon forms furnished by him or her.

-(b) As used in this section the word "accident" refers only to incidents and events in which the motor vehicle involved comes into physical contact with a person, object or another motor vehicle.
+- As used in this section, the word "accident" refers only to incidents and events in which the motor vehicle involved comes into physical contact with a person, object, or another motor vehicle.
 It shall not include such contact where a vehicle involved is being used by a law enforcement officer as a barrier to prevent passage of a vehicle being operated by a suspected violator of the law.
 In such cases, the law enforcement officer shall not be required to make a personal written report of the incident.